adambiltcliffe/codex/readme.md

-Attacker with stealth and unstoppable still triggers tower (check this is right) Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter)
+Attacker with stealth and unstoppable still triggers tower (check this is right) Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter) Triggers which must target some specific number of things >1 are skipped if unfulfillable (detector, resist)

 # Game features not implemented: